schmaustech/assisted-installer-pxe-blog/README.md

 kernel http://assisted-image-service-multicluster-engine.apps.kni20.schmaustech.com/boot-artifacts/kernel?arch=x86_64&version=4.10 initrd=initrd coreos.live.rootfs_url=http://assisted-image-service-multicluster-engine.apps.kni20.schmaustech.com/boot-artifacts/rootfs?arch=x86_64&version=4.10 random.trust_cpu=on rd.luks.options=discard ignition.firstboot ignition.platform.id=metal console=tty1 console=ttyS1,115200n8 coreos.inst.persistent-kargs="console=tty1 console=ttyS1,115200n8"
 boot
 ~~~

+To consume the iPXE we can take a couple of different approaches.
+The most hands off way would be to call the iPXE script directly but that also assumes the system booting has iPXE in the network interface firmware.
+In my example my systems boot with PXE and by default

 ~~~
 subnet 192.168.0.0 netmask 255.255.255.0 {